bgotink/sms-wall/README.md

 ## Setup
 1) ON{X} on a android phone with the simcard which is receiving the text messages.
 See script needed below.
 2) A computer connected to a project/big screen which runs the server.
-3)[OPTIONAL] An extra computer which can connect over the network to the server to change the config or remove/post messages.
+3)[OPTIONAL] An extra computer which can connect over the network to the server to change the configuration or remove/post messages.
 (You can also just use the server for this.)
 **NOTE** The server is unprotected.
 Anyone who knows the ip address and port number can connect to it!
 Best is to establish a secure network between server and computer

 ## Installation